- UCAS course code

 Assessed essay (2,000 words) 80%

-One page report summarising a case or example as discussed in the seminars (20%)
+One page report summarising a research article as discussed in the seminars (20%)

-- Informal advice and discussion during a lecture, seminar, workshop or lab.
+- Informal advice and discussion during a lecture, seminar, workshop..

 - Online exercises and quizzes delivered through the Blackboard course space.

-- Responses to student emails and questions from a member of staff including feedback provided to a group via an online discussion forum.
+- Responses to student emails and questions including feedback provided to a group via an online discussion forum.